Core Verification

 In the use case where someone tells the light client that application data that is relevant for it

-and the light client trusts a more recent header, we can use the
+can be read in the block of height k and the light client trusts a more recent header, we can use the

 hashes to verify headers "down the chain."
 That is, we iterate down the heights and check the hashes in each step.

 Remark.
-For the case were the light client trusts two headers i
+For the case were the light client trusts two headers i and j with i < k < j, we should

 discuss/experiment whether the forward or the backward method is more effective.